Pi

 while a bidirectional path can be created through a specific (closed

-system) context, a triangular path is the more general case found in
+system) context, a triangular path is a more general case found in

 nature.
 The kicker is that when dealing with virtual variables the